Cyberants-berlin/ryanair/README.md

  ## - Home Screen with:
   - Table
   - Navbar
-  - login & register Buttons
+  - Login & Register Buttons
   - Function to come to the detail screen at the destination cell
-- Register/login Page with
+## - Register/Login Page with
   - Login button
   - Register buttton
-  - email textfield
+  - Email textfield
-  - password textfield
+  - Password textfield
-- Detail Screen with
+## - Detail Screen with:
   - Picture from destination
   - weather from destination
   - Hotel from destination

-## Technologies
+## Technologies:
   - React
   - Firebase
   - Typescript